CS-W4121/cs-w4121.github.io/homeworks/hw3.md

 ## Local Training
 ### Setup
 Before we do any local training, we have to do setup for the local training.
-To do this, on the bottom left of the Google Cloud Platform, click `Launch a VM`.
+To do this, on the left dropdown menu of the Google Cloud Platform, click `Compute Engine > VM Instances`.
 Next, click `Create`.
 Go to the `Machine Type` and select any machine that has approximately 16GB of memory.
 Go to the bottom of the page and click `Create`. \\

 We next have to do setup related to setting up the Python environment.
 ```